JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

 ### Setting up Firebase Cloud Storage environment

-Visiting the [Cloud Storage dashboard](https://console.firebase.google.com/u/0/project/_/storage) and clicking “Get Started” will display a dialog confirming the default security rules.
+Visiting the [Cloud Storage dashboard](https://console.firebase.google.com/u/0/project/_/storage) and clicking "Get Started" will display a dialog confirming the default security rules.
 These rules state that any logged-in users can read and write any files, a relatively lax default ruleset!
-Once these default rules have been agreed to, you’ll have an empty storage “bucket”, ready to fill up with files.
+Once these default rules have been agreed to, you'll have an empty storage "bucket", ready to fill up with files.

 [![](/wp-content/uploads/2018/11/nofiles.png)](/wp-content/uploads/2018/11/nofiles.png)